Stacked glass payment cards with a dollar symbol, basilica silhouette, and Ecuadorian flag

 On-Ramps: P2P in USD

-A Cuenca retiree spending $1,500/month on Kolo at 5% BTC cashback accumulates $900/year in tax-free BTC rewards - equivalent to a month of comfortable living expenses in the highland city.
-A Guayaquil professional spending $600/month on Kolo earns $360/year in BTC, enough for a month of Supermaxi groceries.
-In a country where Banco Pichincha debit cards earn zero cashback and charge USD 2-4/month in maintenance fees, even KAST at 2% points ($144/year) outperforms every local banking product.
+A Cuenca retiree spending $1,500/month on Kolo at 2% BTC cashback accumulates $360/year in BTC rewards.
+A Guayaquil professional spending $600/month on Kolo earns $144/year in BTC.
+In a country where Banco Pichincha debit cards earn zero cashback and charge USD 2-4/month in maintenance fees, even that free-tier return still outperforms every local banking product.

 Written by SpendNode Editorial